ojasvi92/Delivery-slot-notifier-Amazon-Fresh-COVID-19/README.md

 #### [Windows](https://github.com/ojasvi92/Amazon-Fresh-Delivery-Slot-Notifier-COVID-19/releases/download/v1.0.0-win32/Amazon_Delivery_Slot_Notifier.zip)
 #### [MacOS](https://github.com/ojasvi92/Amazon-Fresh-Delivery-Slot-Notifier-COVID-19/releases/download/v1.0.0-macOS/Amazon_Delivery_Slot_Notifier.zip)

-**2.** Download the 'Push Me' app on your iPhone or PC and follow the in-app instructions to setup a token.
+**2.** Download the 'PushMeAlert' app on your IOS/Android Phone and register with your phone number.
+Go to settings otpion and copy tokens - user & key. (see screenshot below for reference)

-**3.** Create a text file called "user_notification.txt", paste your token (from Step-2) in this file.
+**3.** Create a text file called "user_notification.txt", paste your tokens (from Step-2) in this file.
 Save the file in the same folder as the application.
-Double-click the application to begin the process!.
+Double-click the application to begin the process!. (see screenshot below for reference)

 ### Please share this with your friends and family! #StrongerTogether :muscle: